skiosmith/PowerBI-Projects/financialdashboards/README.md

 **📌 Data Preparation**
 - Used **Power Query** to clean the dataset by:
-  - Changing data types
+  - Changing data types.
-  - Removing nulls
+  - Removing nulls.
-  - Renaming and transforming columns
+  - Renaming and transforming columns.
 - Split and filtered unnecessary rows and ensured schema consistency.

 **🔧 Data Modeling**